 - Paper 2 consists of 40 questions from Mathematics/Biology.

-- Paper 1 should be attempted by both B. Tech and B. Pharm aspirants.
+- Paper 1 should be attempted by both B. Tech and B. Pharma aspirants.

-- B. Tech aspirants should attempt Mathematics in Paper 2 and B. Pharm aspirants should attempt Biology.
+- B. Tech aspirants should attempt Mathematics in Paper 2 and B. Pharma aspirants should attempt Biology.

 Total marks allotted to each subject:

 What is the weightage given to Class 12 marks in GUJCET merit score?

 Class 12 marks are assigned 60% weightage in calculating GUJCET merit list.

 Is there negative marking in Gujarat Common Entrance Test (GUJCET)?

 Yes, for every wrong answer, 0.25 mark is deducted.

 GUJCET is an offline OMR based examination.
 Candidates are advised to take pen and paper to the exam hall.